stackbit-projects/magical-crane-9e97a/content/pages/index.md

         media_width: fifty
       - title: Delivery
         content: >
-          We are committed to deliver the products to the customers in timely manner
+          Our Advanced Supply Chain Management Practices in partnership with Leading Logistic Providers and Committed Workforce are determined to deliver the last mile
         actions:
           - label: Learn More
             url: /style-guide